 - The student must complete a minimum of 36 credits, with at least 24 credits of course work and 12 credits of dissertation research (MEES 899 (after advancement to candidacy at UMCP).
 At least twelve credits of course work must be at the 600 level or above.
 Credits used to obtain a M.S. degree at U.M. or elsewhere cannot be transferred to the Ph.D. program.
 However, if a student has completed a M.S. degree, up to 16 credits of appropriate courses can be waived by petition to the MEES Office.

-- One seminar course (MEES 608 or equivalent) is required for each year in residence (on average, up to a cap of 4).
+- One seminar/issue study group course (MEES 608 or equivalent) must be taken for each year in residence (on average, up to a cap of 4).

 A written statement detailing as specifically as possible the research to be conducted needs to be submitted to the MEES Program Office upon approval from the student's Advisory Committee.
 This is usually done no more than 1 year after entrance into the program.
 If vertebrate animals are to be used in the research, the animal use protocol should be filed at this time, before the research is done!